 How to Get an Oklahoma Medical Marijuana Card?

-Start by visiting our website and filling in a simple and quick patient questionnaire.
+Register online and fill in a simple and quick patient questionnaire.
 All details provided by you will be shared directly with the doctor for review.
 Make sure to be detailed and accurate with your answers for proper evaluation.

-The doctor will take your consultation via video call.
+Complete your consultation online via video or phone call.
 All details are shared through a HIPAA compliant platform to maintain confidentiality.
 The doctor will review your medical condition carefully and determine if you fulfill the state’s requirements during the consultation.

-Once the doctor approves your application, you will receive a PDF of your recommendation via email within 24 hours.
+Once approved by the doctor, you will receive a PDF of your physician recommendation form via email.